 Azure AD app registration permissions

-In Azure AD, you can delegate Application creation and management permissions in the following ways:
+In Azure AD, you can delegate application creation and management permissions in the following ways:

 - Assigning one or more owners to an application.
 This is a simple way to grant someone the ability to manage all aspects of Azure AD configuration for a specific application.

 - Assigning a built-in administrative role that grants access to manage configuration in Azure AD for all applications.
-This is the recommended way to grant IT experts access to manage broad application configuration permissions without granting the access to manage other parts of Azure AD not related to application configuration.
+This is the recommended way to grant IT experts access to manage broad application configuration permissions without granting access to other parts of Azure AD not related to application configuration.

 It’s important to consider granting access using one of the above methods for two reasons.
 First, delegating the ability to perform administrative tasks reduces global administrator overhead.
-Second, using limited permissions improve your security posture and reduces the potential for unauthorized access.
+Second, using limited permissions improves your security posture and reduces the potential for unauthorized access.
 Delegation issues and general guidelines are discussed in Delegate administration in Azure Active Directory.

 Restrict who can create applications

-By default in Azure AD, all users can register application registrations and manage all aspects of applications they create.
+By default, in Azure AD, all users can register application registrations and manage all aspects of the applications they create.
 Everyone also has the ability to consent to apps accessing company data on their behalf.
 You can choose to selectively grant those permissions by setting the global switches to ‘No’ and adding the selected users to the Application Developer role.